Multi-Agent Lipschitz Bandits: A MINIMAX LOWER BOUND

-Having established a upper bound on our algorithm's regret, we now confirm its asymptotic optimality.
-The following lower bound shows that no decentralized algorithm can achieve a fundamentally better dependence on the horizon $T$.
-This proves that the challenges of decentralization and collisions do not degrade the problem's core statistical difficulty.
+Having established upper bounds for the regimes above, we now record a lower bound on the unavoidable horizon dependence.
+The following result shows that no decentralized algorithm can improve on the single-player exponent $T^{(d+1)/(d+2)}$.
+In particular, it matches the dominant $T$-dependence attained by our upper bound in the consensus regime, showing that decentralization and collisions do not worsen the core statistical difficulty of the problem.

-\begin{theorem}[Lower Bound] For the decentralized multi-player bandit problem in a partition-based collision model, for any decentralized algorithm, there exists an $L$-Lipschitz mean-reward function such that the expected regret is bounded below by:
+\begin{theorem}[Minimax Lower Bound] For the decentralized multi-player bandit problem in a partition-based collision model, for any decentralized algorithm, there exists an $L$-Lipschitz mean-reward function such that the expected regret is bounded below by:

 where $c$ is a constant depending only on dimension $d$. \end{theorem}